rekmus/silgy/README.md

 Simple and fast web application backend framework for C and C++ programmers.

 The latency between receiving HTTP request and application logic has been reduced to **single microseconds** by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.

+It can act as:

+* a standalone, simple single-process web application
+* a standalone, multi-process web application, connected and load-balanced via standard POSIX queues
-It can act as a standalone web application or as a fast C++ servlet that makes up a building block of the more complex architecture.
+* a fast C++ servlet/microservice that makes up a building block of the more complex architecture

 ## Why bother?